shivams2305/Electronic-Voting-Machine/README.md

 The project is structured into modular Verilog components:

- • **buttonControl.v**: Implements button debouncing logic to ensure accurate detection of button presses.
+ 1. **buttonControl.v**: Implements button debouncing logic to ensure accurate detection of button presses.

- • **modeControl.v**: Manages mode selection and controls LED displays to reflect voting results based on the current mode.
+ 2. **modeControl.v**: Manages mode selection and controls LED displays to reflect voting results based on the current mode.

- • **vote_logger.v**: Logs and counts valid votes for each candidate, ensuring accurate tallying and recording of votes.
+ 3. **vote_logger.v**: Logs and counts valid votes for each candidate, ensuring accurate tallying and recording of votes.

- • **votingmachine.v**:Integrates all modules to form the complete voting system, orchestrating the voting process and result display.
+ 4. **votingmachine.v**:Integrates all modules to form the complete voting system, orchestrating the voting process and result display.

- • **TestBench.v**: Provides a simulation environment to validate and verify the functionality of the voting machine design.
+ 5. **TestBench.v**: Provides a simulation environment to validate and verify the functionality of the voting machine design.

+# How to RUN?

+1. **Clone the Repository:**

+2. **Open in Verilog Simulation Tool:**

+Open your preferred Verilog simulation environment (e.g., ModelSim, Vivado).

+3. **Compile and Simulate:**

+Compile Verilog modules (votingMachine.v, testbench.v) in your simulation tool.

+Run the simulation using testbench.v to observe and verify the functionality of the voting machine design.

+# Contact

+In case of any queries or updates feel free to contact **shivamsingla7288277@gmail.com**.